renansigolo-hf/hfm-competitor-scraper/README.md

 ## Usage

-- Run the script by running `npm start "value 1, value 2, value 3"`.
-Make sure to replace the values in the quotes with the values you want to scrape in a comma-separated values (CSV) format.
+1. Run the script by running `npm start`.
+1. Paste or type the values that you want to scrape in a comma-separated values (CSV) format.
+E.g. `Banana, Potato, Cream Cheese, Milk, Soy-Sauce`
-- If all goes well, a new file should be creates at `out/coles-data-DD-MM-YYYY.csv` with all the data.
+1. The script will output the data in a CSV format in `out/coles-data-DD-MM-YYYY.csv` with all the scrapped data.